-6 MINUTES (CONTINUED) (THROWING/CATCHING)

-- For receiving the ball, work on extending arms as the ball approaches, use both hands, close hands as the ball is received, and bring the ball towards the body after it has been caught. - To progress the activity, add another ball or work on throwing the ball higher into the air or closer to the ground.

-6 MINUTES (HITTING/RUNNING)

-Hit and Run: This activity allows athletes to work on hitting the ball and incorporating running to the base after making contact with the ball.

-- First review the hitting tips from the previous hitting session and start by simply taking turns hitting off a tee. - Set up the baseball diamond again and, if possible, place a volunteer at each base. - After each athlete has the chance to hit the ball off a tee, incorporate hitting the ball and running to first base. - As soon as the next athlete hits the ball off the tee the athlete on first base then runs to second base and the hitter runs to first. - Continue this until each athlete has had the opportunity to hit at least twice. - Progress the activity by slowly pitching to athletes with the ability to hit a moving object.
+6 MINUTES (CONTINUED) (THROWING/CATCHING) For receiving the ball, work on extending arms as the ball approaches, use both hands, close hands as the ball is received, and bring the ball towards the body after it has been caught.
+To progress the activity, add another ball or work on throwing the ball higher into the air or closer to the ground.
+6 MINUTES (HITTING/RUNNING) Hit and Run: This activity allows athletes to work on hitting the ball and incorporating running to the base after making contact with the ball.
+First review the hitting tips from the previous hitting session and start by simply taking turns hitting off a tee.
+Set up the baseball diamond again and, if possible, place a volunteer at each base.
+After each athlete has the chance to hit the ball off a tee, incorporate hitting the ball and running to first base.
+As soon as the next athlete hits the ball off the tee the athlete on first base then runs to second base and the hitter runs to first.
+Continue this until each athlete has had the opportunity to hit at least twice.
+Progress the activity by slowly pitching to athletes with the ability to hit a moving object.
 A large ball can also be used to make hitting a moving object easier.

-6 MINUTES (FUN)

-Softball Relay: The relay should incorporate each of the learned softball skills - running, catching, throwing, and hitting.

-- Divide the group into two teams. - Set up the space in the shape of a baseball field with bases 1 to 4. - The first station begins at home base.
+6 MINUTES (FUN) Softball Relay: The relay should incorporate each of the learned softball skills - running, catching, throwing, and hitting.
+Divide the group into two teams.
+Set up the space in the shape of a baseball field with bases 1 to 4.
+The first station begins at home base.
 Each athlete hits a ball off the tee and then runs to pick it up and bring it back to the tee for the next athlete.
-The athlete then runs to first base. - When an athlete reaches first base, he throws a ball through a hoop 3 times.
-The hoop is held by a volunteer who can move the hoop closer or higher in order to help the athlete throw the ball through the hoop successfully.
-Once the athlete throws the ball through the hoop three times, he runs to second base. - Upon arrival at second base, an athlete must catch a ball lobbed into the air two times before running to the next base.
-A volunteer can stand as close or as far away as required and throw the ball to a height that matches the athlete's ability.
-After catching the ball twice the athlete then runs to third base. - When he reaches third base, he walks across the balance beam and jumps a set-up hurdle.
-Both the hurdle and balance beam are included in the Fundamentals Tool Kit.
-The balance beam can help with throwing and hitting.
+The athlete then runs to first base.
+When an athlete reaches first base, he throws a ball through a hoop 3 times.
+The hoop is held by a volunteer who can move the hoop closer or higher in order to help the athlete throws the ball through the hoop three times, he runs to second base.
+Upon arrival at second base, an athlete must catch a ball lobbed into the air two times before running to the next base.
+A volunteer can stand as close or as far away as required and throw the ball twice the athlete then runs to third base.
+When he reaches third base, he walks across the balance beam and jumps a set-up hurdle.
+Both the hurdle and balance beam can help with throwing and hitting.